airshipit/shipyard/docs/source/client-user-guide.rst

 Running Shipyard CLI with Docker Container
 ------------------------------------------
-It is also possible to execute Shipyard CLI using docker container
+It is also possible to execute Shipyard CLI using a docker container.

 Note that we will need to pass the relevant environment information as well as the Shipyard command that we wish to execute as part of the ``docker run``